jnijstad/jnijstad.github.io/_drafts/wordpress-compass.markdown

 ---
 layout: post
-title:  "Set up SASS & Compass for WordPress theme development"
+title:  "Set up Sass & Compass for WordPress theme development"
 date:   2014-02-06 11:00:18
 categories: front-end
-tags: WordPress SASS CSS3 Compass WordPress theme development workflow set-up
+tags: WordPress Sass CSS3 Compass WordPress theme development workflow set-up
-description: A blogpost showing how to use SASS and Compass in a WordPress project
+description: A blogpost showing how to use Sass and Compass in a WordPress project

-excerpt: "The dust has settled between the vanilla CSS, LESS and SASS brawl.
-And you're using SASS to compile your CSS now.
+excerpt: "The dust has settled between the vanilla CSS, LESS and Sass brawl.
+And you're using Sass to compile your CSS now.
 That's great!
 Damn what a time and headache saver right?
-You don't use SASS?
+You don't use Sass?
 Please give it a try and say bye to vanilla CSS.
-Now that you're just feelin comfortable using SASS you can't go back, i know.
+Now that you're just feelin comfortable using  Sass you can't go back, i know.
 But your next project involves WordPress.
-How would one implement SASS (and Compass)?
+How would one implement Sass (and Compass)?
 Let me show you how I do it."

 ---

-When one is switched to SASS, it's hard to go back to just CSS.
-I'm assuming you already use SASS/Compass and now want to use these beautiful technologies in your next *WordPress* project.
-Chris Coyier from the famous <a target="_blank" href="http://css-tricks.com/">CSS tricks</a> explains the problem when Implementing SASS and gives one solution.
+When one is switched to Sass, it's hard to go back to just CSS.
+I'm assuming you already use Sass/Compass and now want to use these beautiful technologies in your next *WordPress* project.
+Chris Coyier from the famous <a target="_blank" href="http://css-tricks.com/">CSS tricks</a> explains the problem when <a target="_blank" href="http://css-tricks.com/compass-compiling-and-wordpress-themes/"> Implementing Sass </a>and gives one solution.
 I'll go over the problem as well, but I'll give another solution to the matter.

-If you don't have SASS installed yet, please take a look at their <a target="_blank" href="http://sass-lang.com/install">install guide</a>.
+If you don't have Sass installed yet, please take a look at their <a target="_blank" href="http://Sass-lang.com/install">install guide</a>.
-While you're at it, please make sure to <a href="http://compass-style.org/install/">install the Compass SASS extension</a> as well.
+While you're at it, please make sure to <a class="_blank" href="http://compass-style.org/install/">install the Compass Sass extension</a> as well.

 #Problem
-The problems with using SASS in WordPress is that WordPress:
+The problems with using Sass in WordPress is that WordPress:

 1. needs a style.css file in the roots of its theme folder.
 2. this file needs a comment block to be recognized as theme, like so: